-Minimum instruments: A minimum set of instruments is demonstrated in Figure 3.
+Minimum instruments: A minimum set of instruments is demonstrated in Figure 2.

-Figure 3: Minimum set of instruments
+Figure 2: Minimum set of instruments

-Skin incision

-- Make a horizontal incision one fingerbreadth below the cricoid prominence.
-It is cosmetically preferable to a vertical midline incision - Extend the incision through skin and subcutaneous tissue (platysma is generally absent in the midline) - Take care not to transect the anterior jugular veins which are just superficial to the strap muscles within the investing cervical fascia.
-They can be preserved and retracted laterally (Figure 4)
+Skin incision: A horizontal incision is made one fingerbreadth below the cricoid prominence.
+This is cosmetically preferable to a vertical midline incision.
+The incision is carried through the skin and the subcutaneous tissue.
+Note that the platysma is generally absent in the midline.
+Take care not to transect the anterior jugular veins, which are just superficial to the strap muscles within the investing cervical fascia, and can be preserved and retracted laterallv (Figure 3).
+The remainder of the dissection should remain strictly in the midline in a vertical plane to avoid injury to the inferior thyroid veins.